-Some of these woodworking techniques need more time than others, but when we know the tricks and we acquire the necessary skills, we can make different types of woodworking joints in fairly fast and acceptably accurate way.
-In many cases being able to make these wood joints is the first step to be able to make our homemade woodworking projects.
+Some of these carpentry techniques to make wood assemblies require spending more time than others, but when we get the hang of it and acquire the necessary skill, and in cases where it is necessary we have our adjusted cutting guides, we can make different types of wood assemblies fairly quickly and acceptably accurate.
+In many cases, being able to make these unions is the first step to be able to do our home carpentry projects.